rupeshv2121/system_collapse_backend/README.md

 ## Overview

-The System Collapse Backend is a RESTful API server built with Node.js and Express.js that powers the System Collapse psychological game.
+The System Drift Backend is a RESTful API server built with Node.js and Express.js that powers the System Drift psychological game.
 It handles user authentication, profile management, game statistics tracking, leaderboard rankings, and email notifications.

 ### Key Features